Battle of the Blues (Kandy): 1914 to 1999

 Both Trinity and St. Anthony's College embraced cricket as a sporting pursuit during the late 19th century, inaugurating their respective 1st XI programmes soon after.
 The initial cricket fixtures between the two institutions featured teams consisting of both staff and students.
 However, these early encounters are not recognised as official 1st XI inter-school matches and are consequently excluded from the schools' overall records.

 The first official 1st XI cricket match between the schools was played in March 1914 at the Bogambara Stadium in Kandy with St. Anthony's emerging victorious by 42 runs.
 C. E. de Silva captained Trinity with C. C. Senaratne captaining St. Anthony's.
 Trinity won the encounter in 1915 but due to exigencies created from the ongoing World War I, the series was suspended in 1916.

 It recommenced in 1917, which was won by St. Anthony's.
 Trinity went on to record 11 consecutive victories from 1918 to 1928.
 During the period following the culmination of World War I, St. Anthony's were deprived of their cricket ground and practice pitches due to the British Army occupying the land.

 A disagreement between the two schools, regarding the age rule resulted in the cancellation of the encounter in 1956 and 1957.

 2000 to present

 In 2001, the encounter was not contested as Trinity terminated their season early due to disciplinary reasons.

 The centenary encounter of the series was held in 2017 with the two schools taking on each other on 10 to 11 March 2017 at the Pallekele International Cricket Stadium in Pallekele.

 The matches were postponed and eventually called off in 2020 and 2021 due to the COVID-19 pandemic.

 The 106th encounter took place as a three-day match from 3 to 5 April 2025 at St. Anthony's College Cricket Stadium.
 This marked the first time in its history that the encounter was held over three days.

+The 107th encounter, played from 12 to 14 March 2026 at Asgiriya Stadium, was awarded to Trinity College after St. Anthony's players refused to take the field with Trinity needing only one run to win the match outright.